repla-app/repla-app.github.io/_drafts/2020-01-13-repla-use-cases.md

 categories: Essay
 ---

-In [What is Repla?](/2020/01/13/what-is-repla/), we explained how Repla is designed to be adaptable, like text editors and terminals, by being extensible with packages that run processes.
+In [What is Repla?](/2020/01/13/what-is-repla/), we explained how Repla is designed to be adaptable, like text editors and terminals, by being extensible with [packages](https://en.wikipedia.org/wiki/Package_manager) that run [processes](https://en.wikipedia.org/wiki/Process_(computing)).
 This post will show some use cases that take advantage this.
 But before we do that, we have to talk for a minute about how Repla is *different* than terminals and text editors, because it's through these differences that the use cases emerge.

 Besides being extensible through packages that run processes, text editors and terminals share another similarity, one that is not shared by Repla: They're both focused on plain text, while Repla is instead focused on the web rendering engine.